 Participatory action research is undoubtedly a transformative approach to research, hailed for its commitment to collaboration, empowerment, and tangible action.
 However, like all methodologies, it's not without its challenges.
 First and foremost, establishing trust, fostering collaboration, and navigating through iterative cycles of research and action can be time-consuming.
 Compared to traditional paradigms in research, PAR often demands more extended periods for meaningful engagement, reflection, and action.
 This prolonged timeframe might be at odds with funding timelines or researchers' schedules, requiring careful planning and commitment from all involved parties.

 Despite its intention to level the playing field between researchers and communities, power imbalances can still persist in PAR projects.
 Researchers, often coming from academic or institutional backgrounds, might inadvertently dominate discussions or decision-making processes.
-Addressing and neutralizing these power dynamics is crucial, but it's also challenging, requiring ongoing self-reflection and openness to feedback.
+Addressing and neutralizing these power dynamics is challenging, requiring ongoing self-reflection and openness to feedback.
 With diverse stakeholders involved, from community members to researchers, aligning expectations can be tricky.
 Each participant might have different goals, aspirations, and visions for the research project.
 Balancing these diverse perspectives and ensuring that everyone's voice is valued can sometimes feel like walking a tightrope.
 Given the participative nature of PAR, researchers and community members can develop deep emotional ties to the research and its outcomes.
 This emotional investment, while enriching the research process, can also lead to challenging ethical dilemmas, especially when confronting unexpected negative findings or when making decisions that could impact the community.

 PAR is often resource-intensive, not just in terms of time but also in finances, logistics, and manpower.
 Engaging communities meaningfully might require various workshops, meetings, and other collaborative events, each demanding resources.
 This can be particularly challenging in resource-limited settings or when the scope of the research is broad.
 Moreover, traditional academic training might not fully prepare researchers for the nuances of PAR.
-Skills such as facilitation, conflict resolution, and community engagement are pivotal in this research approach.
+Skills such as facilitation, conflict resolution, and community engagement are key in this research approach.
 Ensuring that both researchers and community co-researchers are adequately trained can be a challenge, at times necessitating additional training sessions and workshops.

 Given its collaborative and iterative nature, some academic circles might question the validity or rigor of PAR.
 There's often skepticism about the objectivity and reliability of findings from such participatory methods.
 Advocating for the value and validity of PAR in more conservative academic spaces can be an uphill battle.
 On the practical side, turning findings into tangible actions can be fraught with challenges, especially when confronting systemic issues or when the required interventions are resource-intensive.
 Ensuring that actions are not just devised but also effectively implemented and sustained requires considerable effort and collaboration.